 Our lab is focussed on the molecular biology and evolution of proteins and pathways that manipulate nucleic acids, including helicases, nucleases and recombinases.
 We have particular interests in the CRISPR-Cas system of antiviral defence and DNA repair mechanisms .
 We utilise a combination of structural, molecular and micro-biology, biochemistry and bioinformatics.

-The expertise within the Biomedical Sciences Research Complex allows us to utilise a wide variety of techniques including single-molecule TIRF microscopy, spectroscopy and X-ray crystallography in these studies.
-Structure-function studies of archaeal repair proteins have important implications for the equivalent proteins in humans (see for example Liu et al, 2008, Cell 133, 801-12 and Richard et al., 2008, Nature, 453, 677-82).
+The expertise within the Biomedical Sciences Research Complex allows us to utilise a wide variety of techniques including single-molecule TIRF microscopy, spectrometry and X-ray crystallography in these studies.
+Structure-function studies of archaeal repair proteins have important implications for the equivalent proteins in humans.
 The CRISPR-Cas system is a fascinating aspect of prokaryotic molecular biology with many fundamental research questions and exciting applications in genome engineering and biotechnology.

-We have been funded by the BBSRC, Cancer Research UK, Association for International Cancer Research, Royal Society, EU framework VII and the Wellcome Trust.
+We have been funded by the BBSRC (continuously since 1998), Cancer Research UK, Association for International Cancer Research, Royal Society, EU framework VII and the Wellcome Trust.

-A short cv is available MFW 1-page cv 2014
+A short cv is available here: MFW 2-page cv 2016